erujs/vba-webdata/README.md

-## vba-html
+## vba-webdata

-Scraping data from a website's html using visual basic for applications.
+Scraping data from a webpage with getElements using Visual Basic for Applications

 ### importing vba module: